-- 3. What is workers participation? - 4.
-State the forms of workers participation.
+- 1. What is Workers Participation? - 2.
+State the different forms of Workers Participation.

-- 1. Voluntary arbitration is one of the effective modes of settlement of industrial dispute, it supplements collective bargaining.
+- 1. Voluntaryarbitration is one of the effective modes of settlement of industrial dispute, it supplements collective bargaining.
 When negotiation fails, arbitration may prove to be a satisfactory and most enlightened method for resolving industrial dispute.
 It provides 'a new focus for set-up animosities'. - 2.
 The final stage in the settlement of industrial disputes (which the parties are unable to settle either through bipartite negotiations or through the good offices of the conciliation machinery or through voluntary arbitration) is compulsory arbitration that envisages governmental reference to statutory bodies such as Labour Court, Industrial Tribunal or National Tribunal.
 Disputes are generally referred to adjudication on the recommendation of the Conciliation Officer who had dealt with it earlier. - 3.
 According to them, worker participation is a psychological process by which workers become self-involved in an establishment and see that it works successfully.
 The economists think that the real basis of worker participation is the higher productivity of labour and utilization of collective experience of workers in order to advance the qualitative and quantitative conditions of production. - 4.
-The forms of worker participation may be as follows: - Joint Consultation Model - Joint Decision Model - Self-management, or Auto Management Scheme - Workers Representation on Board
+The forms of worker participation may be as follows: